FM171/HTB-write-ups/docs/index.md

 ## Preparations

-- Install the following tools in a virtual environment:
+- Start a virtual environment in your folder and install the following tools in a virtual environment:
   - `pywhisker`
   - `PKINITtools`
   - `faketime`
-- Starting a virtual environment might also be useful

 ---